cgabriel5/clone-repo/README.md

 ### Overview

-Clones a public GitHub, GitLab, or BitBucket repo from the CLI using a simple, unified API.
+Clones a public GitHub, GitLab, or BitBucket git repo from the CLI using a simple, unified API.

 <a name="install"></a>